huggingface/huggingface_hub/docs/source/en/guides/integrations.md

 ### Advanced usage

 In the section above, we quickly discussed how the [`ModelHubMixin`] works.
-In this section, we will see some more advanced features the mixin offers to improve the integration of your library with the Hugging Face Hub.
+In this section, we will see some of its more advanced features to improve your library integration with the Hugging Face Hub.

 #### Model card

 [`ModelHubMixin`] generates the model card for you.
-Model cards are files that accompany the models and provide handy information.
+Model cards are files that accompany the models and provide important information about them.
 Under the hood, model cards are simple Markdown files with additional metadata.
 Model cards are essential for discoverability, reproducibility, and sharing!
-Check-out the [Model Cards guide](https://huggingface.co/docs/hub/model-cards) for more details.
+Check out the [Model Cards guide](https://huggingface.co/docs/hub/model-cards) for more details.

-Generating models cards semi-automatically is a good way to ensure that all models pushed with your library will share common metadata: `library_name`, `tags`, `license`, `pipeline_tag`, etc. This is very practical to make all models using your library easily searchable on the Hub and to provide some resource links for users landing on the Hub.
-You can define them directly when inheriting from [`ModelHubMixin`]:
+Generating model cards semi-automatically is a good way to ensure that all models pushed with your library will share common metadata: `library_name`, `tags`, `license`, `pipeline_tag`, etc. This makes all models backed by your library easily searchable on the Hub and provides some resource links for users landing on the Hub.
+You can define the metadata directly when inheriting from [`ModelHubMixin`]:

 ```py
 class UniDepthV1(